SwapnilB31/BookMyVaccine/README.md

 This is the first public release of this App.
 The app is still in development, and this is just beta release.
 Expect it to be buggy , and fail sometimes.
 When you notice bugs, please report them here, so we can work towards making the App better.

 *A patched version where the SMS Permissions bug is fixed was released on 10-06-2021.
 The patched version is the latest version of this app*

+If you like the work that I am doing here, please star this repository.

 # Download The App

 You can download the APK by following [This Link](https://github.com/SwapnilB31/BookMyVaccine/raw/main/releasev0.1beta/BookMyVaccine-releasev0.1.1beta.apk)